 So I promised to go over what my plan was to treat my shin splints and get running again.
 I have actually already started this and my hope is that by mid-January I am able to start jogging.
 My shoes are still in good shape so I didn’t have any major expenses.

 First I started a daily stretching and exercise routine.
 In the morning I added about 5-7 minutes of stretching and about 5 minutes of light exercise.
-I don’t eat breakfast most mornings so I am careful not to exert myself much in the morning.
+Since I do intermittent fasting I don’t eat breakfast most mornings.
+Because of

 At the end of my walk, I do about a quarter mile slow jog.
 My focus during the jog isn’t to get any cardio, it’s to correct my running form.
 My natural foot strike is on my heel because my gait is too long and my hips are stiff.
 It will take time to correct this but it is my #1 priority.